Published on 13 October 2022

 It will be better if we as a caregiver help them, support them, and encourage them to do things in which they need help.
 Often, these changes are natural, and most teenagers will learn to deal with them.

-Still, if your teenager is showing changes in sleeping and eating habits, if they are quieter than usual, if they are avoiding social interactions, you should seek professional help.
+Still, if your teen is showing changes in sleeping and eating habits, is quieter than usual, and avoids social interactions, you should seek professional help.
 You can also try some natural remedies for mild Anxiety symptoms.